erinstrybis/rlc-site/content/about.md

 # About

 ## What we believe
 We believe that God created the whole world good and loves it deeply.
-God’s limitless love is revealed clearly in Jesus Christ and lived out in the Church, the community shaped by the Holy Spirit.
-Nourished and guided (and sometimes challenged) by Scripture, prayer and Christian community, we live, serve and grow together in the power of God’s forgiving and renewing grace.
+God's limitless love is revealed clearly in Jesus Christ and lived out in the Church, the community shaped by the Holy Spirit.
+Nourished and guided (and sometimes challenged) by Scripture, prayer and Christian community, we live, serve and grow together in the power of God's forgiving and renewing grace.

 For more about we believe, please visit http://www.elca.org/Faith/ELCA-Teaching